 Vulkan (VulkanRT) is a graphics API, much like DirectX, and it is supported by a number of games.
 Some games perform better with Vulkan than with other APIs, while there are some that use it exclusively.
 As such, it is a good idea to keep it installed, especially since it doesn’t take up much space anyway.

-Maybe you have seen it in one of your games’ graphics settings or maybe you spotted it somewhere else on your PC, be it an installed app list or a folder, and you wondered what “Vulkan” or “VulkanRT” is.
+Maybe you have seen it in one of your games’ graphics settings or maybe you spotted it somewhere else on your PC, and you wondered what “Vulkan” or “VulkanRT” is.

 In this article, we’ll answer all the questions that you might have about it: what is VulkanRT?
 How did it get installed on your PC?
 Is it harmful?
 Do you need it or should you uninstall it?